-Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are now open following the coronavirus lockdown.
+This page will help you plan a safe visit to Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House.

 Plan your visit

-The table below shows the current opening plan for our sites.
+The table below shows the current opening times.
 See all opening times

 Weather warning: you may have to queue outside when entering our sites.
 In wet weather please come prepared.